mwmlln/shinju_select/static/documentation/TESTING.md

 ### #13 Sign up to newsletter

   * Acceptance criteria : Newsletter signup located in footer.
-Site users can registers to receive newsletter &#9745;
+Site users can register to receive newsletter &#9745;

     Tasks